Having a Successful Yard Sale Confessions of a Yard Sale Fanatic

 One question that people ask me, is "how much money should I start off with?"
 Well that depends.
-If you have a lot of small, low priced items, I think around $80 or $100 is a good number. (two $10 bill, four $5 bills, 25 $1 bills, 1 roll of quarters ($10), and $5 in nickle and dimes (assuming you have stuff priced at less than a quarter).
+If you have a lot of small, low priced items, I think around $100 is a good number. (four $10 bills, five $5 bills, 25 $1 bills, 1 roll of quarters ($10).
 BUT, if you have a lot of furniture or higher priced stuff, I think I would definitely start with more money.
 For instance, if you have a lot of $10 items, most people will probably give you a $20 bill and expect change.
 Of course, as the yardsale continues, some people will give you the exact amount, so it's mostly in the beginning when you need to be concerned about how much change to have.

 Here's a tip about making change: if someone hands you a large bill, leave the bill out in view until after you have given them their change.
 Sometimes I will put the bill partly under something like a paperweight until after I hand the person their change.
 Otherwise, a dishonest person could say afterwards "I gave you a $20, not a $10".
 And it would be your word against theirs.
 And make sure you really take a second and look at the bill.
 At my last yardsale, I glanced at the bill and thought it was a $20, and when I went to give the customer their change, I looked again and realized it was a $10 bill, not $20.